shtbik/react-redux-github-api/README.md

 # Redux GitHub API
-This project show's the list of public repositories on GitHub
+This project shows the list of public repositories on GitHub